 Breach of Contract Litigation

-Our law firm represents healthcare providers, business owners and individuals in litigation and arbitration based on breach of contract, including:
+We represent medical practices, physicians and other healthcare providers in litigation and arbitration based on breach of contract, including:

 - breach of contract litigation in federal court